-- 1.29 An entity should present, either as a separate component of the financial statements or in the notes, the following: - (a) the profit or loss for the period; - (b) each item of income and expense, gain or loss that, as required by the SME-FRS, is recognised directly in equity, and the total of these items; - (c) the cumulative effect of changes in accounting policy and the correction of errors; - (d) capital transactions with owners and distributions to owners; - (e) the balance of accumulated reserves at the beginning of the period and at the balance sheet date, and the movements for the period; and - (f) a reconciliation between the carrying amount of each class of equity capital, share premium and each reserve at the beginning and the end of the period, separately disclosing each movement.
+- 1.29 An entity should present changes in equity either in the notes to the financial statements or as a separate component of the financial statements.
+Changes in equity should include the following: - (a) the profit or loss for the period; - (b) each item of income and expense, gain or loss that, as required by the SME-FRS, is recognised directly in equity, and the total of these items; - (c) the cumulative effect of changes in accounting policy and the correction of errors; - (d) capital transactions with owners and distributions to owners; - (e) the balance of accumulated reserves at the beginning of the period and at the balance sheet date, and the movements for the period; and - (f) a reconciliation between the carrying amount of each class of equity capital, share premium and each reserve at the beginning and end of the period, separately disclosing each movement.
 Comparative information is not required for this reconciliation.